The most...

 • Coprophagia

-We also invite you to watch our AnimalWised Youtube video about separation anxiety in dogs.
+We also invite you to watch our AnimalWised YouTube video about separation anxiety in dogs.

 Labrador Retriever

 The Labrador Retriever is a popular companion dog.
-They're known for being active, kind and affectionate with their family.
-They were also once used as hunting dogs to retrieve the animals human hunted.
+They're known for being active, kind, and affectionate with their family.
+They were also once used as hunting dogs to retrieve the animals humans hunted.
 Therefore, it's no surprise that they are used to being with their companion all day long.
 However, nowadays, many of us have to go to work or school and cannot always be with them.

 German Shepherd